thelouisgram/manage-landing-page/README.md

 <img src="images\manage-desktop.png">

-                 This is for mobile view taken on a Pixel 2.
+                 This is for mobile view taken on a mobile device.

   <p align="center">
    <img src="images\manage-mobile.png" height="500px">